defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

+Refer to the [official documentation](https://developer.apple.com/documentation/uikit/views_and_controls/collection_views/layouts) for more information about the compositional layout API.
 Note that how `rows()` are actually provided is here omitted for simplicity, as it does not affect the layout.

 The layout example above is quite simple.
 In general each section layout might depend on the data model, though, for example if the layout is received from a web service.
 In such cases the `sectionLayoutProvider` block will capture the initial context and keep it for subsequent layout updates, which is not what we want if the layout returned by the web service later changes.
 To solve this issue our friend the coordinator again comes to the rescue: